estraughn/estraughn/README.md

 # Hello, I'm Eric

-Aspiring cybersecurity professional transitioning from five years in healthcare. leveraging strong skills in incident response, data analysis, and cross-team collaboration.
-Experienced in phishing analysis, threat detection, vulnerability assessments, and securing both on-premises and cloud environments through hands-on projects and simulations.
-Passionate about safeguarding systems and eager to apply my technical skills to protect against evolving cyber threats.
+Aspiring cybersecurity professional transitioning from five years in healthcare.
+This is a collection of my cyber labs, projects, and academic documentation.

 ## Objective